dotnet/docs-maui/docs/platform-integration/essentials/unit-converters.md

 ---
-title: "Xamarin.Essentials Unit Converters"
+title: "Unit converters"
-description: "The UnitConverters class in Microsoft.Maui.Essentials provides several unit converters to help developers when using Xamarin.Essentials." ms.date: 01/06/2020
+description: "Learn how to use the .NET MAUI UnitConverters class, which provides several unit converters to help developers." ms.date: 09/17/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

 # Unit Converters

-The `UnitConverters` class provides several unit converters to help developers when using Xamarin.Essentials.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `UnitConverters` class.
+This class provides several unit converters to help developers convert from one unit of measurement to another.

 ## Get started

 [!INCLUDE [get-started](includes/get-started.md)]

-## Using Unit Converters

 [!INCLUDE [essentials-namespace](includes/essentials-namespace.md)]

+## Using unit converters

-All unit converters are available by using the static `UnitConverters` class in Microsoft.Maui.Essentials.
-For instance you can easily convert Fahrenheit to Celsius.
+All unit converters are available by using the static `Microsoft.Maui.Essentials.UnitConverters` class.
+For example, you can convert Fahrenheit to Celsius with the `FahrenheitToCelsius` method:

 ```csharp
 var celsius = UnitConverters.FahrenheitToCelsius(32.0);